-Castle-an-Dinas Mine Gallery 2: this page contains images of the interior of the buildings around South Shaft.
+Castle-an-Dinas Mine 2, this page contains images of the interior of the buildings around South Shaft.
 The remains in the area around North Shaft are also covered, because this is on private land permission must be gained before access.

-Castle-an-Dinas Mine Gallery 2.1: The forge in the Blacksmiths Shop at the South Shaft Complex.
+Castle-an-Dinas Mine Gallery 2.1: The forge in the Blacksmiths Shop at the South Shaft.
 It was remarkable that these buildings had been subjected to so little vandalism, it was like walking back in time.

 Castle-an-Dinas Mine Gallery 2.3: Another image of the mine forge, the gas feed can be seen in the bottom left hand corner.

-Castle-an-Dinas Mine Gallery 2.4: The interior of a boarded up room at South Shaft, this was the auxiliary boiler room.
+Castle-an-Dinas Mine Gallery 2.4: The interior of the auxiliary boiler room.
 In this area the floor had given way.

-Castle-an-Dinas Mine Gallery 2.5: This is the interior of the combined Compressor and Pumping Engine House at South Shaft.
+Castle-an-Dinas Mine Gallery 2.5: This is the combined Compressor and Pumping Engine House.
 The compressor was on the right of the image with the gearing for the Cornish Pumps on the left.
 The oil engines that drove these was placed behind the camera.

-Castle-an-Dinas Mine Gallery 2.7: This image shows the interior of the Lancashire Boiler House at Castle-an-Dinas Mine South Shaft.
+Castle-an-Dinas Mine Gallery 2.7: This is the interior of the Lancashire Boiler House at Castle-an-Dinas Mine South Shaft.

 Castle-an-Dinas Mine Gallery 2.8: A second lower image of the boiler house, the stairs led into the Pump/Compressor room.

 Castle-an-Dinas Mine Gallery 2.9: Meanwhile, behind the boiler house and underneath the engine room floor was a tight set of passages.

 Castle-an-Dinas Mine Gallery 2.10: Just under floor level ran an old steam pipe.